alshival/gpt-discord-bot/README.md

   * `text-davinci-003`: An economical choice suitable for a Discord server with a large user base.
 OpenAI does offer lighter models that might suit your requirements as well.
   * `gpt-3.5-turbo`: A more powerful option, ideally suited for $\huge\textcolor{red}{\textbf{\textsf{tutoring study groups}}}$ or $\huge\textcolor{green}{\textbf{\textsf{brainstorming with small teams}}}$.

+We'll incorporate a `!GPT4` command once GPT-4 scales up.
+The bot's code is designed to let you switch models effortlessly, even to fine-tuned models.
+To explore all available options, visit the [OpenAI's models](https://platform.openai.com/docs/models) page.
+You can have this bot up and running in $\huge\textcolor{VioletRed}{\textsf{just 7 steps}}$.

 # Usage

 To use `text-davinci-003` in Discord, prefix your request with `!davinci3`.